roberts-andy/petFinderSearch/README.md

 Now, the whole reason we wanted to add HTML content was to get the images but we dont have images yet.

 In between the "Set Variable" action and the "Send Email" action add another for each loop.
-The loop collection will be the expression ```ite().photos```.
+The loop collection will be the expression ```item().photos```.

 Add an action to this inner loop "Append to String Variable".
 Variable name is "emailBody" and value is "\<img src= '@{item()}'/>".
 Note that you can just paste this text into the value and it will automatically convert the epression to dynamic content.